What is Republic Act No. 9225?

 Yes, and so can the minor children who are deemed to have acquired Philippine citizenship under RA 9225.
 You would need to comply with the requirements for first-time passport applicants.

-What rights and privileges will Philippine citizens under RA 9225 enjoy?
+What rights and privileges will dual citizens enjoy?

 Those who retain or reacquire their Philippine Citizenship under RA 9225 shall enjoy full civil and political rights and be subject to all attendant liabilities and responsibilities under existing laws of the Philippines and the following conditions:

-Those appointed to any public office shall subscribe and swear to an oath of allegiance to the Republic of the Philippines and its duly constituted authorities prior to their assumption of office: Provided, they renounce their oath of allegiance to the country where they took that oath;
+- Those appointed to any public office shall subscribe and swear to an oath of allegiance to the Republic of the Philippines and its duly constituted authorities prior to their assumption of office; provided, that they renounce their oath of allegiance to the country where they took that oath.

 As provided for under the 1987 Philippine Constitution, a Filipino citizen is entitled to purchase land and other properties and engage in business.
+There is no limit in terms of area or size of land or real property he/she could acquire/purchase under his/her name.
 This right would now apply to former natural-born Filipinos who have re-acquired Philippine citizenship under RA 9225.

 Will I now be required to pay income tax and other taxes?
 Am I exempt from paying the travel tax?